viperproject/sample/TouchDevelopPreprocessing/doc/backward-analysis/readme.md

 2. `BackwardLocalNonNumericTest`: Analyzes scripts in "backward_tests/local_nonnumeric".
 This comprehends the "PLDI random" test scripts.
-We turned the reporting of numerical errors off and use the standard Octagon domain, so that the forward analysis alarms  are comparable to the ones in the manual PLDI evaluation.
+I turned the reporting of numerical errors off and use the standard Octagon domain, so that the forward analysis alarms  are comparable to the ones in the manual PLDI evaluation.